- Study protocol

 UNOTT: Sarah Atkinson, Sue Cobb, Laura Condon, Neil Coulson, Alexandra Lang, Alyson Langley.

-This project was funded by research grants of the European Commission under the 7th Framework Programme (Call identifier: FP7-ICT-2013-10; Project number: 610727).
+This project was funded by research grants of the European Commission under the 7th Framework Programme (Call identifier: FP7-ICT-2013-10; Project number: 610727) and of the Instituto de Salud Carlos III through the project RD16/0001/0010 (Co-funded by European Regional Development Fund/European Social Fund "A way to make Europe"/"Investing in your future").
 Funding has allowed the evaluation work package of the project to design the study, collect and analyse data and in writing the manuscript.
 AM was supported by the UK Medical Research Council (grant number MC_UU_12017/14) and the Scottish Government Chief Scientist Office (grant number SPHSU14).

 Ethics approval and consent to participate